digital-land/aws-batch-docker/README.md

 The script checks out a repository and executes specific make targets of the checked out repository.

-The submission of jobs in controlled via github actions in the pipeline of builder repositories.
+The submission of jobs in controlled via github actions in the pipeline or builder repositories.
 For example see the [brownfield land pipeline](https://github.com/digital-land/brownfield-site-collection/blob/main/makerules/pipeline.mk)

 ```